YOUR BOARD OF DIRECTORS

 Carl Jung: That which we resist persists

-Choose the light (positive) of thoughts and feelings
+Choose the light (positive) thoughts and feelings but respect and accept the shadow (dark).

 Be aware of the words you use both internally and externally.
 You are what you think as well as what you say.